V. Raghavan: Academic career

 In 1936, he contributed to the Journal of Oriental Research, submitting the first comprehensive study of the Number of Rasas, i.e., Rasa, Aucitya, and Dhvani.
 The first edition of Number of Rasas was published by the Adyar Library and Research Centre, Chennai, in 1940.
-He also became the secretary of Madras Music Academy by the end of 1944 and was selected as the secretary of the All-India Oriental Conference (A.I.O.C.) in 1951.

 Raghavan was among the founders of the Kuppuswami Sastri Research Institute and served as its secretary and journal editor until his death.
 He was the secretary (1951–1959) and the general president (1961) of the All-India Oriental Conference.
-He was a founding member of the Sanskrit Commission of the Government of India and the chairman of the Central Sanskrit Institute.
-Late 1972 was marked as the year of his presidency for the International Association of Sanskrit Studies.
-He served as the chairman of the organizing committee of the International Ramayan Conference, Sahitya Akademi, and led the conference in 1974.
-In the same year, he became the president of the Second World Sanskrit Conference at the University of Turin, Italy, and steered the conference.
+He was a founding member of the Sanskrit Commission of the Government of India, the chairman of the Central Sanskrit Institute, president of the International Association of Sanskrit Studies, and the chairman of the organising committee of the International Ramayan Conference under the Sahitya Akademi (1974).
+In the same year, he became the president of the Second World Sanskrit Conference at the University of Turin, Italy.

 He was a founding member of the Sahitya Akademi and the Sangeet Natak Akademi, and the founding editor of Samskrita Pratibha, a journal of the Sahitya Akademi (1958–1979).

-V. Raghavan advised and supervised 22 Ph.D., M.Litt., and non-degree students in their research and publications.
-He remained a life-long mentor for his students from all over the world.
+In 1931, he paid frequent visits to Tanjore villages with K.V.
+Ramachandran to highlight the traditional Natakas of the Bhagavata's at Merattur, Sulamangalam.
+He presented a paper in the Madras Music Academy's annual conference session on "Some Names in Early Sangita Literature" in 1932.

+Early in his career, he wrote reviews for the renowned magazines Sound & Shadow and Triveni on Carnatic music, Bharatanatya, and Harikatha performances.
+He also wrote film scripts for Puranas, epics, and Sanskrit classics and played an active role in producing dialogue, general advice, and scenario for three films, Sita Kalyanam (1934), Chandrasena (1935) and Jalaja (1938).